CDLUC3/uc3-sceptre-utils/README.md

 ### hosted_zone_id

 Returns a AWS Route53 public hosted zone Id given a domain name and a AWS region.
+The region can be omitted in which case use the sceptre `stack_group_config.region`.
 ```yaml
 # sceptre config
 parameters: